Splunk Cloud Platform

 Complete these steps to create a pipeline that receives data associated with a specific source type, optionally processes it, and sends that data to a destination.

-1. Navigate to the Pipelines page and then select Ingest Processor pipeline.
+1. Navigate to the Pipelines page, then select New pipeline and then Ingest Processor pipeline.

 2. On the Get started page, select Blank pipeline and then Next.